ylaptev/centric-home-assignment/README.md

 # Home Assignment

-This is an implementation of CentricSoftware Home assignment.
+This is an implementation of Home assignment.

 ## Technologies